eltonxb83/Brazilian-E-Commerce-Public-Dataset-by-Olist/Dagster_README.md

-## For who execute Dagster for the firs time
+## For who execute Dagster for the first time

 ## 1. go to your project root folder